stackforge/occi-os/README.md

 #### Hacking the port number

-Currently nova compute will start the app you defined on an random port.
-If you want to have it on a predefined code you will need to edit the 'flags.py' file <path to nova>/nova/:
+Currently nova compute will start the OCCI API on a random port.
+If you want to have it on a predefined port you will need to edit the 'flags.py' file in <path to nova>/nova/:

     cfg.IntOpt('occiapi_listen_port',
-               default=8989,
+               default=8787,
                help='the port for external test apps'),

-Again the name you provide here should be identical to the name of the app you provided above!
+Again the name you provide here should be identical to the name of the app you provided above (In this case 'occiapi')!

 ### For development